vicmoh/dynamic-string-api/README.md

 *********************************/
 ```

-Here's another example to print with decimals with numbers:
+Here's another example to print with decimals on numbers.
+The first argument is the value _dec(), and the second is the number of decimal to show:
 ```javascript
 double pi = 3.14159;
 String sayPiInDecimal = $("What is the Pi number? ", _dec(pi, 2), " is the number, duh!");